gitlabhq/gitlabhq/doc/workflow/issue_weight.md

 value in the dropdown menu.
 You can set it to a numeric value from 1 to 9.

-This value will appear on the right sidebar of an individual issue, as well as in the issues page next to a distinctive magnet icon.
+This value will appear on the right sidebar of an individual issue, as well as in the issues page next to a distinctive balance scale icon.

 As an added bonus, you can see the total sum of all issues on the milestone page.